juanis2112/Spyder-Workshop/README.md

 plot_color_gradients(cmap_category, cmap_list)
 ```

-21. Calculate the correlations between the different variables in our data set usgin the following command
+21. Calculate the correlations between the different variables in our data set using the following command

 ```python
 weather_correlations = weather_data_ordered.corr()
 ```

 22. Open the variable `weather_correlations`in the Variable Explorer.
-23. Use the following command
+23. Use the following command in the console to get the correlation between the Humidity and Temperature

 ```python
 weather_data_ordered['Temperature (C)'].corr(weather_data_ordered['Humidity'])
 ```

-in the console to get the correlation between the Humidity and Temperature.
 Verify it has the same value in the correlations DataFrame.

 24. Try calculating correlations between different variables and comparing them with the ones in the data frame.